roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-02 ****** byStoryTeller07© Miranda led her new pet into the kitchen feeling very pleased with her progress after only a few hours of training.
+Miranda led her new pet into the kitchen feeling very pleased with her progress after only a few hours of training.
 She had spent the past week searching the internet for ideas on how to humiliate the stuck up bitch when she accidentally came upon a pet-girl site.

  She loved the idea of blackmailing the wealthy woman into this humiliating role but hadn't believed it possible.
 When Geraldine capitulated so easily, Miranda decided to see how far she could push the woman.
 Submitting her to humiliating acts was not only entertaining, but was providing even more film to blackmail her with.